How Storm Damage Can Impact Your Car Insurance

 A flooded street showing partially submerged carsAdobe Stock

-Comprehensive insurance coverage could cover damage to your vehicle caused by common storm damage, such as hail and flooding.
+Your comprehensive insurance could cover vehicle damage caused by hail and flooding.
 However, filing storm-related damage claims, as well as a national increase in storm frequency, may be the reason why you and others in your area could face higher deductibles.

 As the frequency of these high-cost storms increases, the number and severity of insurance claims over storm damage are likely to increase as well.
 Higher costs for insurance companies likely mean higher costs for policyholders.